JawedAshraf/Deathray/Deathray readme.txt

              visible as a grid of vertical and horizontal lines corresponding with the 32x32 arrangement of the tiles.

+ l (false) - linear processing of luma plane.

+             true or false.

+             This option allows processing in linear space instead of the default gamma space.

 Avisynth MT
 ===========

 Deathray is not thread safe.
-This means that only a single instance of Deathray can be used per Avisynth script.
+This means that only a single instance of Deathray can be used per Avisynth script.
 By extension this means that it is not compatible with any of the multi-threading modes of the Multi Threaded variant of Avisynth.